 by Dr. Brad Strait, CCPC Lead Pastor

-Daily Devos is blog that gives insight and encouragement into this troubling season of Social Distancing due to Covid-19.
+A daily blog that gives insight and encouragement into this troubling season of Social Distancing due to Covid-19.

 Jesus is the answer to lasting hope in this time, and we can live unafraid.